Mollusks & Crustaceans

 - Harvesting shellfish on public grounds is restricted to the use of hand implements.

 - It is illegal to harvest shellfish from leased grounds.
 These grounds are delineated by stakes or buoys set by the lease holder.
 Charts of the leases may be examined at Fish and Wildlife’s Nacote Creek or Delaware Bay shellfish offices during regular business hours.
 Invasion onto leased grounds is punishable by penalties up to $3,000 and loss of all equipment.

 - It is illegal to dredge shellfish on public grounds.
-Here, hand implements are the only legal harvest methods.
+Use of hand implements are the only legal harvest methods.

 - The minimum size of hard clams that may be harvested is 1½ inches in length.
 Clams less than 1½ inches in length must immediately be returned to the bottom from which they were taken.
 Specific seasons, regulations and size limits exist for oyster beds in Great Bay, Delaware Bay, plus the Mullica, Great Egg Harbor and Tuckahoe rivers.
 Check with the nearest shellfish office (Nacote Creek or Delaware Bay) for these detailed regulations.